CD-Dev1/BrightHR/readme.md

 ## Misc

-There are numerous other tests/config/tooling that can be added to this repo but due to time constraints they have not been added, additional improvements could include:
+There are numerous other tests/config/tooling that can be added to this repo but due to time constraints they have not been added, additional improvements/ changes could include:

 Accessibly tests via Axe/Playwright <br>
 Visual Regression tests via Playwright or Percy <br>
+Mobile testing of App <br>
+BDD or individual test steps defined to make it more human readable <br>